 The settlement itself went under, perhaps literally, around 5700 B.C., as evidence shows that the entire area was a few feet underwater at that time.

-The nearby rivers were filled enough to overflow and flood the village, triggering civilization-wide abandonment and migration towards an unknown destination.
+The nearby rivers were filled enough to overflow and flood the village, triggering civilization-wide abandonment and migration toward an unknown destination.

 Period: 7,200 B.C. – 5,000 B.C.